hearthewind/graphpi_protein_inference/README.md

 For environment preparing, please use conda: conda env create -f environment.yml

 ### Train

 #### Pretrain data

-We use the data from the public repository (promeXchange), please use the link below to download the raw files and process them according to their respective configuration.
+We use data from the public repository (promeXchange) for training purpose, the link to download the raw files are included in Table S2 in supporting information.

-1. give the links...
-2. how we obtain the psm features and protein scores...
+Please run the following procedure to acquire training features.

+1. Download the raw files from proteomeXchange, the fasta database from Uniprot.
+2. Run the generate_decoy knime workflow to generate a decoy fasta database.
+3. Run the comet_search knime workflow for peptide database search and Percolator.
+4. Run the epifany_pipeline knime workflow to generate the psm and epifany scores.
+5. Collect the psm and epifany scores for all training data.

-3. To run this program for demonstration, we provide the psm and epifany scores for a dataset which is stored in....
+To run this program for demonstration, we provide the psm and epifany scores for one single dataset which is stored in data/PXD005388/.
-4. Change the data directory and project root directory to ... in configs

 #### Run
-You can run the following commands to train the model...
+Run main_train.py to train the model.

 ### Inference